 For example, the Catholic Church recognizes the value of vaccines and the importance of protecting individual and community health.
-It asserts, however, that its members should seek alternatives, when available, to vaccines that are made using cell lines derived from aborted fetuses.
-Members of the Church of Christ, Scientist do not have a formal policy against vaccines, but rely generally on prayer for healing.
+It asserts, however, that its members should seek alternatives to vaccines made using cell lines derived from aborted fetuses.
+Members of the Church of Christ, Scientist do not have a formal policy against vaccines, but generally rely on prayer for healing.
 They believe that medical interventions, which could include vaccines, are unnecessary.
 However, followers are also encouraged to do what is required of them by the authorities in order to safeguard their community's health.

 Because of these outbreaks and the increasing number of religious vaccine exemptions, the CDC and other medical and public health officials warn parents that unvaccinated children are at a higher risk for acquiring vaccine preventable infections.

 Suspicion and apprehension about vaccination are common, particularly among several specific disenfranchised communities in the United States and internationally.
 For these communities, suspicion is best understood in a social and historical context of inequality and mistrust.
 For example, several studies have found that the legacy of racism in medicine and the Tuskegee Syphilis Study, a clinical trial conducted with African Americans denied appropriate treatment opportunities, are key factors underlying African Americans’ distrust of medical and public health interventions, including vaccination., , ,